googleapis/sdk-platform-java/library_generation/DEVELOPMENT.md

 ## Running the script
-The entrypoint script (`library_generation/cli/entry_point.py`) allows you to update the target repository with the latest changes starting from the googleapis committish declared in `generation_config.yaml`.
+The entrypoint script (`library_generation/cli/entry_point.py`) allows you to update the target repository with the latest changes starting from the googleapis commitish declared in `generation_config.yaml`.

 ### Download the repo
 For example, google-cloud-java